georgefridrich/Node-Red-Docker/docker-custom/README.md

 $ ./docker-make.sh
 ```

-This starts building your custom image and might take a while depending on the system you are running on.
+This will start building your custom image and might take a while depending on the system you are running on.

 When building is done you can push the custom image to our Manila repo with the following command: